achrafelkhnissi/1337/42curses/Born2beRoot/knowledge.md

 - What is SSH?
 - What is ports?
 - What is UFW firewall?
+	- FW (Uncomplicated Firewall) is a software application responsible for ensuring that the system administrator can manage iptables in a simple way.
+Since it is very difficult to work with iptables, UFW provides us with an interface to modify the firewall of our device (netfilter) without compromising security.
+Once we have UFW installed, we can choose which ports we want to allow connections, and which ports we want to close.
+This will also be very useful with SSH, greatly improving all security related to communications between devices.
 - What is DNF? (to install UFW on CentOF)
 - What is a cron job?
+	- Linux task manager that allows us to execute commands at a certain time.
+We can automate some tasks just by telling cron what command we want to run at a specific time.
+For example, if we want to restart our server every day at 4:00 am, instead of having to wake up at that time, cron will do it for us.
 	- The cron command line utility, also known as cron job is a job scheduler on unix-like operating systems.
 	```
 	* * * * * command to be executed